Roccastrada

 Roccastrada is a comune (municipality) in the Province of Grosseto in the Italian region Tuscany, located about 90 km south of Florence and about 25 km north of Grosseto, between the Maremma plain and the Colline Metallifere.

+History

+Roccastrada was the scene of a fascist massacre on 24 July 1921, when a squad of blackshirts carried out a punitive expedition against the local population, killing ten civilians and wounding many others.

 Frazioni

 The municipality is formed by the municipal seat of Roccastrada and the villages (frazioni) of Montemassi, Piloni, Ribolla, Roccatederighi, Sassofortino, Sticciano and Torniella.